10 Strong Takeaways From Disappointing 2023 Red Sox Season

 Story continues below advertisement

 Another late-season call-up from 2022 came with Triston Casas.
-Like other rookies in Boston’s recent memory have such as Dustin Pedroia, Casas struggled mightily through the end of May with a .193 batting average heading to June.
+The first baseman struggled mightily through the end of May with a .193 batting average heading to June.
 Over the next three months, Casas became one of the best hitters in the American League, including a mammoth month of July where he hit .348 with seven home runs and a 1.199 OPS.

 By season’s end, Casas’ final season totals (.263 AVG, 24 HR, .856 OPS) certainly put him in the conversation for the American League Rookie of the Year.